urbanriskmap/cognicity-bot-core/README.md

 }
 const message = bot.card(properties);

+console.log(message.text); // language to send to user console.log(message.link); // link to send to user

 // Get a thank you message for a specified report const properties = {
     language: 'id',             // language of the user